tomortonbew-personal/interview-coach-skill/references/commands/questions.md

 Adapt questions to where the candidate is in the interview loop:
 - **Phone screen / recruiter call**: Focus on logistics, role clarity, and process.
 "What does success look like in the first 90 days?"
 Don't ask deep strategic questions — save those.
 - **Hiring manager round**: Focus on team dynamics, priorities, and how they evaluate.
 "What's the biggest challenge the team is facing right now?"
+A powerful technique: reverse the high-signal question themes that experienced interviewers use to evaluate candidates (compiled from 150+ hiring leaders via Lenny's Podcast — see `prep.md` High-Signal Question Patterns).
+Instead of being asked "Tell me about a time things didn't go as planned," ask the hiring manager: "What's the most recent thing that didn't go as planned on the team, and how did the team handle it?"
+This demonstrates depth, creates conversational symmetry, and surfaces genuine information about team culture.
 - **Final round / exec**: Focus on company direction, strategic bets, and culture.
 "What's the most important thing this team needs to get right in the next year?"
 - **Peer round**: Focus on collaboration, day-to-day, and honest experience.
 "What's something you wish you'd known before joining?"